Professor-G/MicroLIA/docs/source/Examples.rst

 Saving & Loading Models
 -----------
 Once a model is created we can save the model alongside any additional attributes using the save class method, which saves the model, imputer, feats_to_use, optimization_results, best_params, and feature_history, if applicable.
 Unless a ``path`` argument is specified when saving, the files are saved to a folder in the local home directory.
-This folder will be titled 'MicroLIA_ensemble_model'.
+This folder will be titled 'MicroLIA_ensemble_model', which by design is must be the folder name where the model files are saved.

 .. code-block:: python